 The Murray Trading Shadows

-The Shadows immediately adjacent to Murray are part of a Free Trade Association, dealing with each other and Murray itself.
-They also have a defence treaty with Murray, in case anyone should decide to cause them problems.
+The Shadows in the two Veils immediately adjacent to Murray (in all directions, including up and down) are part of a Free Trade Association, dealing with each other and Murray itself.
+Certain of the Third Veil worlds are also part of the FTA.
+These worlds also have a defence treaty with Murray, in case anyone should decide to cause them problems.
+There are Murray military bases near the capitals of many of these.
 The tech level in these worlds varies from Rennaissance to near future (above 2022 equivalent).

 Murray and Sanguine

 Having been built at the same time, strong metaphysical links exist between Murray and its Reich counterpart, Sanguine.
 As a result, this has led to more commerce between the two than might have been expected, even before the Reich and Sable signed their Peace Treaty.
-In recent years, the fact that Regent Emily’s daughter Elanor is married to the second-most important individual on Sanguine, Jorge von Raeder, as served to make those links even closer.
-Regent Emily and Reichsprotektor Kessler meet once a month, alternating locations betwen Huntly and Neumünster, echoing the regular meetings between King Robert, Kaiser Wilhelm and RFSS Delatz.
+In recent years, the fact that Regent Emily’s daughter Elanor is married to the second-most important individual on Sanguine, Jorge von Raeder, has served to make those links even closer.